 Also since GitHub pegs and syncs a pull request to a specific branch, it is the ONLY way that you can submit more than one fix at a time.
 If you submit a pull from your develop branch, you can’t make any more commits to your develop without those getting added to the pull.

 To create a topic branch, its easiest to use the convenient -b argument to git checkout:

 git checkout -b fix-broken-thing Switched to a new branch 'fix-broken-thing'

 You should use a verbose enough name for your branch so it is clear what it is about.
-Now you can commit your changes and regularly merge in the upstream master as described below.
+Now you can commit your changes and regularly merge in the upstream develop as described below.